WaterWare: a Water Resources Management Information System

 can be defined.

-The main elements and processes represented in the model are:
+The main functional elements and processes represented in the model are:

 Interception storage, which is a function of land cover;